-Before we dive into what's new for 2017, let's take a step back and review the overall goal of these standards.
+Before we dive into what’s new for the 2016 Standards, let’s take a step back and review the overall goal of these standards.

-"Title 24 has helped eliminate more than 250 million metric tons of greenhouse gas emissions."
+“Title 24, Part 6 has helped eliminate more than 250 million metric tons of greenhouse gas emissions.”

 What are the changes?

-As we mentioned above, the latest code updates support the state's goals of achieving zero net energy use in new residential buildings by 2020 and in new commercial spaces by 2030.
-Here's what's new in the building code for 2017:
+As we mentioned above, the latest code updates support the state’s goals of achieving zero net energy use in new residential buildings by 2020 and in new commercial spaces by 2030.
+Here’s what’s new in the energy efficiency standards for 2016:

 The updated building requirements for new residential construction is predicted to cost homeowners about $2,700 in additional hardware and installation costs.
 However, the CEC expects this initial expense will result in savings of nearly $7,500 over the life of the home’s 30-year mortgage.
 The changes affect the following areas:

-- Lighting: All lighting in new homes must be highly efficient, according to the 2017 Title 24 standards.
+- Lighting: All lighting in new homes must be highly efficient, according to the 2016 Title 24, Part 6 standards.
 By installing these fixtures alongside controls that can adjust output, homeowners can cut their energy usage on lighting in half.